bhavsarpratik/transformers/README.md

 # transformers
-Implementations of transformer models in pytorch
+Implementation and use-cases of transformer models